nickjrod/Personal-Blog/README.md

 - About Page

 ## Acknowledgments
-* Heavy/Inspiration credit to www.manrepeller.com for design of front end
+* Heavy inspiration/credit to www.manrepeller.com for design of front end